 I was drawn to Northeastern's Master's in Business Analytics program because I would learn a variety of programming languages, and it didn't require previous technical knowledge.
 The coursework also promised tangible experiences that I knew would prepare me for a professional role after graduation.

 Q: What makes you passionate about business analytics?

 A: Technology has become so prominent that there are large, complex amounts of data that people are not exactly sure how to process.
-This is where coding and analytics come in—it helps growing businesses extract insight and information from this data in order to make it organized and useful to them.
-I want to work in marketing analytics and can’t wait to utilize the knowledge I’ve learned to make an impact.
+This is where coding and analytics come in—it helps growing businesses extract insight and information from this data to make it organized and useful.
+I want to work in marketing analytics and can't wait to utilize the knowledge I've learned to make an impact.

 Q: How has the program improved your technical skills?

 A: I gained a solid foundation in the tools and technologies used to analyze and visualize data.
-The curriculum started off with the fundamental theories, so I first gained an understanding of business analytics.
+The curriculum started with fundamental theories, so I first gained an understanding of business analytics.
 Then it progressed, and I learned about coding tools and technology.
-I started this program without prior technical experience, and I have learned a great deal in my time here.
-I’m confident it has prepared me to use data analytics to make informed business decisions.
+I started this program without prior technical experience and have learned a great deal in my time here.
+I'm confident it has prepared me to use data analytics to make informed business decisions.